 This page gives a brief overview of the Master’s programme in order to help you on your way.
-If you have already met with your programme mentor and/or attended our Kick-off, you can probably discard the information on this page.
+If you studied at the UT before, or have already met with your programme mentor / attended our Kick-off, you can probably discard the information on this page.

-The master’s programme is divided into three specialization.
-Each student chooses a specialization and – within that specialization – a course programme.
-The programme consists of a minimum of 120 EC and the following elements: mandatory CS courses (computer ethics, research topics and final project), core specialization courses, advanced specialization courses and a profiling space.
+The master’s programme consists of a minimum of 120 EC and the following elements: mandatory IST courses (computer ethics, research topics and final project), core courses, advanced courses and a profiling space.

 Each student needs an approved course programme.
-In order to obtain one, you need to meet and discuss your choice of courses with your programme mentor, preferably after filling out a course form.
-The course forms can be found at https://www.utwente.nl/en/csc/rules/forms.
+In order to obtain one, you need to meet and discuss your choice of courses with your programme mentor Pieter-Tjerk de Boer, preferably after filling out a course form.
+The course forms can be found at https://www.utwente.nl/en/ist/forms/.

 You can find the information on the courses and books through our course catalogue www.utwente.nl/coursecatalogue or directly in Osiris (Osiris.utwente.nl) by entering the course code or name.
 Once you are registered for a course in Osiris, you automatically get access to the Canvas page of the course with additional information on its contents and lecture materials, canvas.utwente.nl (for UT taught courses).
 Time tables can be found at rooster.utwente.nl, once you are logged in, you can save your customized time table.